Varsha123799/Task-eleven/README.md

 ## Files in this repository

--  Azure VM.txt`: A text file detailing the step-by-step process followed to create, interact with, and terminate the VM.
+-  Azure VM.txt: A text file detailing the step-by-step process followed to create, interact with, and terminate the VM.
 -  Screenshot of Kali Linux pinging the VM.
 -  Screenshot of the `ip a` command output after logging into the VM.
 -  Screenshot of the VM pinging the public IP address of Kali Linux.